nyamadori/css-selector-parser/README.md

 css-selector-parser
 ===================

-This is the parser for CSS Selector that [CSS Selector Level 4](http://dev.w3.org/csswg/selectors-4/) compliant.
+This is the CSS selector parser that [CSS Selector Level 4](http://dev.w3.org/csswg/selectors-4/) compliant (WIP!).
 It is created by [PEG.js](http://pegjs.org/).

 Install